IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

     ./startFabric.sh
 ```

-Once complete, issue a `docker ps` command to view your currently running containers.
-You should see the following:
+Once complete, run the command `docker ps` to view your currently running docker containers.
+You should see something similar to the following:

 ```bash
 CONTAINER ID        IMAGE                                     COMMAND                  CREATED              STATUS              PORTS                                            NAMES